RomanSafovich/Workout_Tracking/README.md

 # Workout_Tracking!
-workout tracker that connects to api spreadsheet and api of exercise website which is working with NLP (Natural Language Process) adding which kind of workout we did on particular day
+workout tracker that connects to api spreadsheet and api of exercise website which is working with NLP (Neuro-linguistic programming) adding which kind of workout we did on particular day